kyleburton/bake/README.md

 ### `bake_task task-name "task-description"`

-This registers a task and it's description so it can be executed and help can be displayed.
+This registers a task and its description so it can be executed and help can be displayed.

 ### `bake_default_task task-name`